Honda Odyssey (North America): Fourth generation (RL5; 2011)

 Compared to its predecessor, the fourth generation Odyssey is 0.8 in longer, 2.1 in wider and 0.4–0.6 in lower.
 The body is constructed using 59% high strength steel, ranging from 390 to 1,500 MPa yield strength.
 Trim levels included the LX, EX, EX-L, Touring, and Touring Elite.
 The Touring Elite was the new top-of-the-line trim level, then simplified to just Elite for its fifth generation beginning with the 2018 model year.

 The fourth generation Odyssey introduced options including a 650-watt premium audio system with 12 speakers and 5.1 surround sound theater mode paired with a new DVD Ultra-Wide Rear Entertainment System (UW-RES) with 16.2-inch display and HDMI port (Touring Elite), a voice-controlled satellite GPS and HDD navigation system with XM NavTraffic (Touring and above, available EX-L), a "cool box" chilled by the air conditioning (EX-L and above), a stowable 3rd row 60/40 split bench seat, a removable first row center console (EX and above), and a new steering wheel shared with the eighth-generation Accord.

 The fourth generation Odyssey includes projector headlamps or HID xenon low-beam headlamps (Touring Elite), standard 17-inch wheels, 18-inch alloy wheels (Touring and above), and 6-speed automatic transmission (Touring and above).
 A Blind Spot Display for the driver's side and a multi-angle backup camera is available.

 All Odyssey models have a 3.5 L J35Z8 V6 that makes 248 bhp at 5700 rpm and 250 lb⋅ft (339 N⋅m) of torque at 4800 rpm.
 Variable Cylinder Management (VCM) became standard on all models unlike its predecessor, which included VCM on EX-L and Touring models only.
 The version of VCM with 3-, 4-, and 6-cylinder modes that was introduced with the 2008 Odyssey continued to be used with the fourth generation Odyssey.

+Bluetooth HandsFreeLink, previously only on Navigation models, was introduced to EX-L without Navigation. i-MID and Bluetooth HandsFreeLink was introduced for 2011 on EX-L w/o Navigation, 2012 on EX, and 2013 on LX.
+The backup camera was moved from the rearview mirror to the i-MID screen with the 2011 EX-L. The backup camera was also introduced on EX with 2012 (i-MID) and LX with 2013 (i-MID).

+The trip computer (range, fuel MPG), previously exclusive on Touring's Programmable Multi-Information Display, was introduced to the single information display in the instrument cluster of LX, EX, and EX-L with this generation.